For the average lifter, a workout split that involves lifting weights 6 days a week will be too much.

 Training more often can also make your workouts feel easier and less draining, which in turn makes it more likely that you’ll actually do them.

-A 6-day workout split is also useful if you’ve got several years of serious training behind you, and you’re finding it hard to put on muscle.
+A 6-day body part split is also useful if you’ve got several years of serious training behind you, and you’re finding it hard to put on muscle mass.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.